Seney National Wildlife Refuge: Strangmoor Bog

-The Seney NWR's western wilderness area, designated by federal law as the Seney Wilderness Area, includes the Strangmoor Bog National Natural Landmark.
+The Seney NWR's western wilderness area, designated by federal law as the Seney Wilderness, includes the Strangmoor Bog National Natural Landmark.
 The Strangmoor Bog was landmarked as being the best surviving example in the 48 states of a sub-arctic patterned bog ecosystem, characterized by rapid glacial meltoff from an exposed sandy plain.
 The friable sand, exposed to the weather, was sculpted by wind and water into parallel strips of dune highland and wetland.

 History

 The Seney National Wildlife Refuge is built upon the remains of the Great Manistique Swamp, a perched sand wetland located in the central Upper Peninsula.
-After its forests were heavily exploited in 1880-1910, promoters attempted to drain the swamp for farmland.
+After its forests were heavily exploited in 1880–1910, promoters attempted to drain the swamp for farmland.
 The drainage was a failure and left the wetland criss-crossed with canals, ditches, and drainage ponds.
 Much of the property was then abandoned for unpaid property taxes.

 During the 1930s, work crews employed by the Civilian Conservation Corps (CCC) rebuilt, restored, and expanded the wetland drains, this time for active wetlands management purposes.
 These CCC ponds and drains are still used by the wetlands managers that staff the current National Wildlife Refuge.
 The Seney National Wildlife Refuge was established in 1935.